-In chord-editing mode, I came across some annoying bugs.
+In chord-editing mode, I came across several annoying bugs.

-I wanted to listen to regions individually3 before renaming the chords but playback would always start at the third measure and not where I left off.
-After editing the chords in a region, I’d tap the play button expecting it to resume playing at the playback marker but instead it would jump to measure 3, forcing me to scroll to the top and drag the playback marker back where I wanted.
+I wanted to listen to regions individually before renaming the chords but playback would always start at the third measure and not where I left off.
+After editing the chords in a region, I’d tap the play button expecting it to resume playing at the playback marker but instead it would jump to measure 3, forcing me to scroll to the top and drag the playback marker back where I wanted it.
 Very annoying and time consuming!

 I tried starting a song idea with a “no band” region but it would never work.
 The band just didn’t play for the whole song.
 It did work for me in the middle of a song though, just not at the start.
 I can hear from Apple’s R&B Piano sample that it should work, so I think I must have encountered a bug.

 While increasing the length of regions, if you accidentally expand a region too far it removes the other regions you dragged over.
 It was very annoying and made the whole process of fixing erroneous chords very irritating.
-There is a “reset” button that reverts your changes to the last saved version, but I found myself having to make some edits, click “done” to save my changes and then go back into the chord-editing mode to continue making edits.
+There is a “reset” button that reverts your changes to the last saved version, but I found myself having to make just a few edits, click “done” to save my changes and then go back into the chord-editing mode to continue making edits.
 This way, I wasn’t being forced to revert back to square-one whenever I accidentally dragged a region too far, which was often.
-Having an incremental undo instead of reset would have been much more helpful.
+Having an incremental undo instead of reset would be much more helpful.